DookJob/DookJob/README.txt

 Windows
 simpleaudio
-installed with command (pip install simpleaudio)    https://github.com/hamiltron/py-simple-audio
+installed with command (pip install simpleaudio)    https://github.com/hamiltron/py-simple-audio WAV or MP3 files configured inside the code on lines 12-13 (50/50 i edit code to make this easier)

 # USAGE
 after clicking play make sure you enter the bpm you intend to use